Red birthmarks are skin markings created by blood vessels close to the surface of the skin. They develop before or shortly after birth.

 The main symptoms include:

-The different types of birthmark have their own appearance and typical location:
+The different types of birthmarks have their own appearance and typical location:

 A health care provider should examine all birthmarks.
 Diagnosis is based on how the birthmark looks.